 “Experience is the best teacher,” they say.

 This certainly holds true in the corporate world.
 When learning a new role or a new process, there’s no better teacher than experience.
 Well, that’s great.
 How are we supposed to get experience if we don’t know the role or process in the first place?
-And now our training has moved to eLearning!
+And how is eLearning going to help?
 How can learners truly experience a situation when sitting at their desks?
 Enter the magic of scenario-based learning.

 What Is Scenario-Based Learning?